Atishay96/utils-deep-clone/README.md

 npm install utils-deep-clone
 ```

-## Motivation
+*## Motivation*

-`utils-deep-clone` is designed specifically for [winstonJS](https://github.com/winstonjs/winston/) but it can be used wheresoever required.
-[WinstonJS](https://github.com/winstonjs/winston/) have an open bug that if you pass `Error` data type nested inside `Object` or nested inside any other data type then because `Error` being enumerable it won't get printed in logs.
-So to handle this here's a workaround.
+`utils-deep-clone` is designed specifically for [winstonJS](_https://github.com/winstonjs/winston/_) but it can be used wheresoever required.
+[WinstonJS](_https://github.com/winstonjs/winston/_) have an open bug that if you pass `Error` data type nested inside `Object` or nested inside any other data type then because `Error` being enumerable it won’t get printed in logs.
+So to handle this here’s a workaround.
 Just call `toJSON` function before calling `winston.log` and pass the response object in it.
 An example for this is given at the bottom.

-# Normal DeepCloning - THE NEED
+*# Normal DeepCloning - THE NEED*

 ```javascript
   const someError = new Error('Something wrong happened')